changkun/sched/README.md

 ## Features

-- Schedule and persist a task at a specific time
+- Schedule a task at a specific time
 - Boot (an existing) task immediately
-- Recover specified type of tasks from database when application restart
+- Recover specified type of tasks from database when app restarts
+- Auto retry if scheduled task faild

 ## Usage

-goscheduler persists your task to Redis, it schedules your task at a specific time or boot an existing task immediately.
+goscheduler persists your task to [Redis](https://redis.io/), it schedules your task at a specific time or boot an existing task immediately.

 See [example](./example/main.go) for detail usage.